spt-development/spt-development-test/README.md

 Release
 =======

-To build a release and upload to Maven Central run the following maven command:
+To build a release and upload to Maven Central push to `main`.

-    $ export GPG_TTY=$(tty) # Required on Mac OS X
-    $ mvn deploy -DskipTests -Prelease

-NOTE.
-This is currently a manual step as not currently integrated into the build.